 - Save the dirty water from your fish tank to reuse to water your plants.

-- The water is packed full of nutrients like nitrogen that is a superfood for plants.
+- The water is packed full of nutrients like nitrogen, a plant superfood.

 - Repeat as often as you would like.

 - Line a cookie sheet with newspaper and place used coffee grinds on top.

 - Set aside and allow to air dry.

 - Once dried, sprinkle at the roots of plants.